Pike County, Kentucky: Economic growth

 Over 1,400 businesses exist in Pikeville.
 From 2005 to 2011, downtown Pikeville experienced major growth.
 The Eastern Kentucky Exposition Center was constructed in 2005 and seats 7,000.
-It features numerous events including concerts and shows.
-The county is also home to the Pikeville Concert Association, which secures events that usually take place at Booth Auditorium on the campus of the University of Pikeville.
+It features numerous events, such as concerts and shows.
+The county is also home to the Pikeville Concert Association, which secures events that usually take place at the University of Pikeville's Booth Auditorium.

-The Pikeville Medical Center received a $44 million loan from the U.S. Department of Agriculture Rural Development program in 2010 to construct an eleven-story office building and adjacent parking garage in downtown.
+In 2010, the Pikeville Medical Center received a $44 million loan from the U.S. Department of Agriculture Rural Development program to construct an 11-story office building and adjacent parking garage downtown.
 Construction was completed in 2014.

 The University of Pikeville broke ground on a nine-story building (the Coal Building) on Hambley Boulevard in downtown Pikeville in early 2011 to house the University of Pikeville's School of Osteopathic Medicine.

-In the summer of 2011, Jenny Wiley Theatre group announced their collaboration with the city of Pikeville to construct a 200-seat indoor professional theater in downtown Pikeville.
-The theatre opened in May 2014.
+In 2011, Jenny Wiley Theatre group announced its collaboration with the city of Pikeville to construct a 200-seat indoor professional theater in downtown Pikeville.
+The theatre opened in 2014.